sparsick/dependency-hell-talk/README.md

 ´´´´
 2. Delete `Dependency Dashboard` issue in the demo project
 3. Rename the old ` Configure Renovate` PR.
-2. Remove the line `prCommitsPerRunLimit : "5"` in `.renovate.json`
-3. Create a valid API Token in your GitHub Profile `Developer Setting -> Personal Access token`
+4. Create a valid API Token in your GitHub Profile `Developer Setting -> Personal Access token`

 **Demo steps:**